iProov/ios/README.md

 When an iProov native claim completes (whether a verification or enrolment), there are 4 possible results:

-* **success** - the user was successfully verified/enrolled, and a token is now provided for this user. failure - the user was not successfully verified/enrolled, as their identity could not be verified, or there was another issue with their verification/enrollment, and a reason (as a string) is provided as to why the claim failed.
+* **success** - the user was successfully verified/enrolled, and a token is now provided for this user.

+* **failure** - the user was not successfully verified/enrolled, as their identity could not be verified, or there was another issue with their verification/enrollment, and a reason (as a string) is provided as to why the claim failed.

-* **error** - the user was not successfully verified/enrolled due to an error (e.g. no internet connection, etc) along with an iProovError with more information about the error (NSError in Objective-C).
+* **error** - the user was not successfully verified/enrolled due to an error (e.g. lost internet connection, etc) along with an iProovError with more information about the error (NSError in Objective-C).

 * **pending** - the user may have been successfully verified/enrolled, but the outcome of the verification/enrolment is not yet known, but will become known at a later point in time. _NOTE: The pending result is not currently returned by the native claim, and may be removed in a future update._